GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

 Understanding visitor movement patterns is key to optimizing park operations and recommending optimal paths to avoid long queues.
-In this challenge, you will define a Property Graph in BigQuery using BigQuery's new native SQL Graph capabilities over the replicated visitor movement logs, query the graph for flow patterns and multi-hop journeys, and construct a routing recommendation table.
+In this challenge, you will define a Property Graph in BigQuery using BigQuery's new native Graph capabilities over the replicated visitor movement logs, query the graph for flow patterns and multi-hop journeys, and construct a routing recommendation table.

 ### Description

 #### Task 5.1: Build a Property Graph in BigQuery

-Using BigQuery's new native **SQL Graph** capabilities, you will define a property graph over the attractions and movements.
+Using BigQuery's new native [**Graph**](https://docs.cloud.google.com/bigquery/docs/graph-overview) capabilities, you will [define a property graph](https://docs.cloud.google.com/bigquery/docs/graph-create) over the attractions and movements.

 > [!IMPORTANT]
 > **Dependency Note:**